ourcodingclub/ourcodingclub.github.io/_tutorials/data-vis-2.md

 We could also plot the data using boxplots.
 Boxplots sometimes look better than bar plots, as they make more efficient use of space than bars and can reflect uncertainty in nice ways.

 To make the boxplots, we will slightly reshape the dataset to take account of year as well.
-For more information on data manipulation using `dplyr` and pipes `%>%`, you can check out our <a href="https://ourcodingclub.github.io/2017/01/16/piping.html" target="_blank">data manipulation tutorial</a>.
+For more information on data manipulation using `dplyr` and pipes `%>%`, you can check out our [data manipulation tutorial](https://ourcodingclub.github.io/2017/01/16/piping.html).

 ```r